More about us

 Dijana Rakovic, Senior Producer, Counterpoints Arts, UK

-Founded on Tim’s academic research
+Founded on Tim’s research

 Creative Work Beyond Precarity: Learning to Work Together